Dialogue

 It’s telling how many people oppose student loan forgiveness because they suffered through repayment and are determined that others must suffer, too.

-Steven Beschloss. @StevenBeschlossI beat cancer.
+Steven Beschloss, Journalist@StevenBeschlossI beat cancer.
 If they suddenly find a cure for cancer now, I’m gonna be so mad!
 This tweet is about student loans.

-Aaron Fullerton. @Aaron FullertonDISGUSTING!
+Aaron Fullerton, Writer@Aaron FullertonDISGUSTING!
 AWFUL!
 I have just received word that life is getting marginally better for some people, and I am white-hot with fury!

 As of 2019, the return on paying for college is about 14%, according to an analysis by the Federal Reserve Bank of New York: Despite Rising Costs, College Is Still a Good Investment.
 For comparison, the analysis notes that the long-term return on stocks is 7%, and on bonds it’s 3%.